We’ve already put together a list of what might be some of the most eco friendly, sustainable and animal friendly fibres.

 Wool, Fur, Silk, Leather, Down, Angora, & Anything Sourced From Animals

-Wool, fur, silk, leather, down, and angora are all materials sourced from animals, and have had various animal rights and cruelty issues related to their production and supply.
+– Wool, fur, silk, leather, down, and angora are all fibres and materials sourced from animals, and have had various animal welfare and cruelty issues related to their production and supply.

 There’s also Spider silk, which might be an even better alternative than Peace Silk